denistendo/DSA-Assignment/README.md

 ## Usage

-python script_"name".py
+python script_Question 2( Classical TSP Solution).py
+python script_question 3( Self-Organizing Map (SOM) Approach).py

 Each program may have its own set of input requirements and usage instructions.
-Refer to the comments within the code or accompanying documentation for specific details.
+Refer to the comments within the code for specific details.

 ## Contributing
 We welcome contributions from fellow students and the open-source community to enhance this repository.
 To contribute: